 For all other metrics I had to wait months of hard work and grind.
 Here I learned two important lessons about SEO.

 Don't stop too soon.
 It takes a lot of time and effort before SEO starts giving results.
-To put things into perspective, even now my "SEO balance" is negative.
-In my first year, the traffic boost I received didn't paid off man-hours spent on SEO.
+To put things into perspective, in my first year my "SEO balance" was still negative.
+The traffic boost I received didn't paid off man-hours spent on SEO.